k-nut/website/index.md

 </p>

 <p>
-I graduated from <a href="https://www.htw-berlin.de/"> htw Berlin </a> where I studied environmental computer sciences and wrote my <a href="./static/Bachelor-Thesis-Knut-Hühne.pdf">German Bachelor Thesis</a> about weather adjustment for Energy Metering and Monitoring Systems.
+I graduated from <a href="https://www.htw-berlin.de/">htw Berlin</a> where I studied environmental computer sciences and wrote my <a href="./static/Bachelor-Thesis-Knut-Hühne.pdf">German Bachelor Thesis</a> about weather adjustment for Energy Metering and Monitoring Systems.
 </p>

 <h2> Social </h2>
-You can find me on <a href="https://github.com/k-nut">github</a>, <a href="http://stackoverflow.com/users/4099396/k-nut">stack overflow </a> and <a href="https://twitter.com/notknut">twitter</a> or you can just send me an<a href="mailto:knut+website@k-nut.eu"> email </a>.
+You can find me on <a href="https://github.com/k-nut">github</a>, <a href="http://stackoverflow.com/users/4099396/k-nut">stack overflow </a> and <a href="https://twitter.com/notknut">twitter</a> or you can just send me an <a href="mailto:knut+website@k-nut.eu">email</a>.
 Feel free to encrypt it with my <a href="./static/pubkey.asc"> GPG key.</a>